markowitz/geneo_exercise/README.md

   ## Note

-   - Test Coverage is 90% for the functional tests
+   - Test Coverage is 70%